-I never saw Leann go so pale… to be honest, it scared the hell out of me.
+I never saw Leann go so pale . . . to be honest, it scared the hell out of me.

-Sheryl look, it truly seems we are dealing with demons so before we go any further, we need to get some protection, this includes a series of prayers and stones we need to get.
+“Sheryl, it truly seems we are dealing with demons so before we go any further, we need to get some protection.
+There’s a series of prayers and stones we need to get.”

-I think at this point Leann was taken aback by what her eyes were gazing at, she is not comfortable anymore despite the vast wisdom she has collected through the years, I can tell for sure, she is hopping in nothingness just as I am.
-She has not witnessed anything like this before and neither do I. However, from the raging wave of wickedness at the horizon of this coming nightmare, nothing will protect us but ourselves if we get to overpower these entities.
+I think at this point, Leann was taken aback by what she was seeing.
+She was not comfortable anymore, despite the vast wisdom she had collected through the years.
+I can tell for sure she is leaping into emptiness just as I am.
+She has not witnessed anything like this before, and neither have I. However, from the raging wave of wickedness at the horizon of this coming nightmare, nothing will protect us but ourselves.

 Chapter 3